croservices/cro/docs/docker-deployment.md

 # the entrypoint.
 This in turn loads and pre-compiles the application, making
 # sure any compilation errors will make the container build fail, and allowing
 # for faster container startup.
-RUN zef install --deps-only . && raku -c -Ilib service.p6
+RUN zef install --deps-only . && raku -c -Ilib service.raku

 # Be sure to update the environment variable names to match those in the
 # entrypoint script!